Sreyasiv/Ecommerce-Follow-Along/README.md

 - Created setEmail function in userActions.js to update the email state globally.

 - Provider Setup: Wrapped the App component with the Redux Provider in index.js to enable state access throughout the application.

+## Milestone 32

+In this milestone, we will add the mail to the global state that we created earlier and access the mail in all pages.

+### Key feautures :
+- In Login page we will use Dispatch method to store the mail inside global state.
+- In all the remaining pages acc the mail stored in global state using useSelector.
+- Summary : Now every page can access email through useSelector hook without hardcoding it.
+- Tech Stack : Frontend

+## Milestone 33
+In this milestone, we will learn how to create an JWT token and store them inside an cookie.
+### Key feautures :
+- Download jsonwebtoken package using NPM.
+- Use sign method to create an JWT token with mail and ID.
+- Give maxAge to set expire time.
+- Add the cookie inside the response that helps you to store the cookie inside browser.
+- Summary : Learn how to create an JWT token.
+- How to store the tokens inside the cookie.
+- Tech Stack : JWT Tokens